Makassarese language: Distribution

 According to a demographic study based on the 2010 census data, about 1.87 million Indonesians over the age of five speak Makassarese as their mother tongue.
-Nationally, Makassarese ranks 16th among the 20 languages with the most speakers.
-Makassar is also the second most-spoken language in Sulawesi after Bugis, which has over 3.5 million speakers.
+Makassarese ranks 16th of top 20 local languages with the most speakers in Indonesia.
+Makassarese is also the second most-spoken language in Sulawesi after Bugis, which has over 3.5 million speakers.

 The Makassarese language is primarily spoken by the Makassar people, although a small percentage (1.89%) of the Bugis people also use it as their mother tongue.
 Makassarese speakers are concentrated in the southwestern peninsula of South Sulawesi, particularly in the fertile coastal areas around Makassar, Gowa Regency, and Takalar Regency.
 The language is also spoken by some residents of Maros Regency and Pangkajene and Islands Regency to the north, alongside Bugis.
 Residents of Jeneponto and Bantaeng Regencies generally identify themselves as part of the Makassarese-speaking community, although the varieties they speak (the Jeneponto or Turatea dialect and the Bantaeng dialect) differ significantly from the dialects used in Gowa and Takalar.
 The closely related Konjo language is spoken in the mountainous areas of Gowa and along the coast of Bulukumba Regency, while the Selayar language is spoken on Selayar Island, to the south of the peninsula.

 Due to Makassarese contact with Aboriginal peoples in Northern Australia, a pidgin of Makassarese was used as lingua franca across the region between different Aboriginal groups, though its use declined starting in the early 20th century due to Australian restrictions against Makassarese fishermen in the region and was supplanted by English as a lingua franca.

 Current status

 Makassarese is one of the relatively well-developed regional languages in Indonesia.
-It is still widely used in rural areas and parts of Makassar.
+It is still widely used in rural areas and parts of Makassar city.
 Makassarese is also considered important as a marker of ethnic identity.
-However, in urban communities, code-switching or code-mixing between Makassar and Indonesian is common.
+However, in urban communities, code-switching or code-mixing between Makassar and Indonesian is commonly used.
 Some urban Makassar residents, especially those from the middle class or with multiethnic backgrounds, also use Indonesian as the primary language in their households.
-Ethnologue classifies Makassar as a 6b (Threatened) language on the EGIDS scale, indicating that although the language is still commonly used in face-to-face conversations, the natural intergenerational transmission or teaching of the language is beginning to be disrupted.
+Ethnologue classifies Makassar as a 6b (Threatened) language on the EGIDS scale, indicating that although the language is still commonly used in daily conversations, the natural intergenerational transmission or teaching of the language is beginning to be disrupted.

 Phonology

-The following description of Makassarese phonology is based on Jukes (2005).
+Linguist Anthony Jukes described Makassarese phonology as follows: